ZhaoKuanLez/Text-Classification-Based-on-Chinese-Dataset-THUCNEWs/README.md

 ## Dataset
 THUCNEWs: http://thuctc.thunlp.org/
-(Recommendation: This dataset is larger, use a subset of this dataset if running locally.)
+(Recommendation: This dataset is larger, use a subset of this dataset if running locally.)<br />
+HIT stop word dataset: (I'm sorry, I didn't find the official release page for this dataset, if you know, please tell me where it is.)

 ## Run
 If you know how to use jupyter, I'm sure you'll be able to run it.